 Host name identity verification also does not work with certificates that specify the Common Name using wildcards because that name is compared verbatim to the server name.

-Depending on the encryption requirements of the MySQL account used by a client, the client may be required to specify certain options to connect using encryption to a MySQL server that supports encrypted connections.
+Depending on the encryption requirements of the MySQL account used by a client, the client may be required to specify certain options to connect using encryption to the MySQL server.

 Suppose that you want to connect using an account that has no

-special encryption requirements or was created using a
+special encryption requirements or that was created using a

 CREATE USER statement that